 In 1928 Respighi wrote his third symphonic poem describing aspects of his adopted city: Roman Festivals again made up of four parts: Circuses, Jubilee, October festival and Epiphany.

 The popes had mainly used elms to embellish the largest Roman roads: some alleys leading to S. Maria Maggiore (a street near the basilica is still called Via dell'Olmata)

-In the 1930s it was the turn of pines to be chosen mainly to embellish the archaeological areas in the Circus Maximus, near Caracalla's Baths, the Temple of Portunus and along the ancient walls (e.g. those near Piramide di Caio Cestio).
+In the 1930s it was the turn of pines to be chosen mainly to embellish the archaeological areas (e.g. the Palatine) and the most evocative sections of the ancient walls (e.g. those near Piramide di Caio Cestio).
 Pines were often planted in association with cypresses and oleanders, but today there are not many oleanders left.
-The bushes of oleanders provided a haven to those who enjoy having sex outdoors: this was tolerated in the prudish 1960s, but not in the following "liberated" years.